emiyl/vita.cfw.guide/more/sd2vita.md

 SD2Vita is a microSD to gamecard adapter for the PS Vita.
 This means that you can use a microSD card as storage for your Vita instead of Sony's expensive proprietary memory cards.

+Make sure your Vita and computer are connected to the same internet {: .notice .notice--info}

-The first part of this guide requires a Windows OS.
+The first part of this guide requires you to have Windows {: .notice .notice--info}

+You must have the latest version of VitaShell installed {: .notice .notice--info}

 ## Downloads
 - An FTP Client